Taking Part in This Study Is Voluntary

 Oral health is essential to lead a healthy, productive, and quality life.
 However, people with disabilities are at great risk for oral diseases, which can further compromise their general health.
 People with disabilities encounter great challenges in accessing to quality dental care including the following structural and interpersonal barriers: inaccessible dental offices and equipment; and professionals’ lack of training and competence in providing care to patients with disabilities.

-The purpose of this study is to identify the dental care experiences and current oral health needs of people with disabilities in Indiana.
-The findings will provide foundation for addressing the oral health needs of Hoosiers with disabilities.
-You were selected as a possible participant because you are a family caregiver of an adult or child with a disability in the state of Indiana.
+The purpose of this study is to identify the current landscape for the capacity of dentists in Indiana to appropriately address the oral health needs of people with disabilities, as well as their needs for training and support enabling them to better serve the population with disabilities.
+The findings will provide foundation for addressing the oral health needs of people with disabilities in Indiana.
+You were selected as a possible participant because you are a dentist in the state of Indiana.

 The study is being conducted by the Indiana Institute on Disability and Community at Indiana University, under the supervision of Jae Chul Lee, Ph.D.
 It is funded by the Indiana Governor’s Council for People with Disabilities.